Samuel1698/pihole-pogoplug/README.md

 ### You're now ready to install pi-hole

-Since installing Curl and Git does not work anymore (old version of Debian with many pages giving 404), the only option is to manually download the installer https://docs.pi-hole.net/main/basic-install/
+https://docs.pi-hole.net/main/basic-install/

 You now can follow the guides on PI HOLE for configuration (https://github.com/pi-hole/pi-hole)